 - 7th.
 Sahasrara, the seventh chakra.
-The flower of sahasrara is 'Brahman's Gate,' a soft spot in a newborn baby's skull that hardens a few months after birth.
-The root of sahasrara is the top of the brain. - 6th.
+The flower of Sahasrara is 'Brahman's Gate,' a soft spot in a newborn baby's skull that hardens a few months after birth.
+The root of Sahasrara is the top of the brain. - 6th.
 Ajna, the sixth chakra.
-The flower of ajna is the 'Third Eye.'
-The root of ajna is the center of the brain. - 5th.
+The flower of Ajna is the 'Third Eye.'
+The root of Ajna is near to where the brain meets the spinal cord.
+Some yoginis subjectively feel the root of the sixth chakra near the 'back of the head.'
+Others feel it as 'the center of the brain.' - 5th.
 Vishuddhi, the fifth chakra.
-The flower of vishuddhi is the throat.
-The root of vishuddhi is near the seventh cervical vertebra. - 4th.
+The flower of Vishuddhi is the throat.
+The root of Vishuddhi is near the seventh cervical vertebra. - 4th.
 Anahata, the fourth chakra.
-The flower of anahata is the heart.
-The root of anahata is near the fifth thoracic vertebra. - 3rd.
+The flower of Anahata is the heart.
+The root of Anahata is near the fifth thoracic vertebra. - 3rd.
 Manipura, the third chakra.
-The flower of manipura is the upper abdomen.
-The root of manipura is near the second lumbar vertebra. - 2nd.
+The flower of Manipura is the upper abdomen.
+The root of Manipura is near the second lumbar vertebra. - 2nd.
 Svadhisthana, the second chakra.
-The flower of svadhisthana is the lower abdomen.
-The root of svadhisthana is near the second sacral vertebra. - 1st.
+The flower of Svadhisthana is the lower abdomen.
+The root of Svadhisthana is near the second sacral vertebra. - 1st.
 Muladhara, the first chakra.
-The flower of muladhara is the floor of the pelvis.
-The root of muladhara is within the coccyx.
+The flower of Muladhara is the floor of the pelvis.
+The root of Muladhara is within the coccyx.